Wishing you, on behalf of the whole ménagerie ( the horses and the cats!) a very warm welcome.

 Pick-up points

-Hope you’ll have a great time and see you at The Black Pig in Manciet on the first walking day and at Brasserie Les Cordeliers in Nogaro on the second/third walking days.
+Hope you’ll have a great time and see you at The Black Pig in Manciet on the first walking day and at Brasserie Les Cordeliers in Nogaro on the second walking day.

 Sleep well,